nicbou/nicolasbouliane.com/content/blog/silence.md

 ### My own behaviour

 I leave my phone out of the bedroom.
-When I go to bed, I leave it in silent mode on my desk.
+When I go to bed, I leave it on silent mode on my desk.

-Instead of getting smacked with raw social media first thing in the morning, I read a book, or articles I have queued in Pocket.
-The iPad I read on is completely disconnected from the cloud and social media.
+Instead of getting smacked with raw social media first thing in the morning, I read a book or articles I have queued in [Instapaper](https://www.instapaper.com/).
+The iPad I read on is disconnected from the cloud and social media.
 It's a distraction-free device.

-I used to go straight to the computer - still in my underwear - to continue something that started on my phone in bed.
+I used to go straight to my desk - still in my underwear - to continue something that started on my phone in bed.
 Now I have coffee and breakfast on the balcony, *then* catch up with the world.
+I don't have the discipline to do this every day, but I'm getting darn good at it.

 I also post a lot less online.
-On one hand, the internet got much angrier during the pandemic, and on the other hand, I mellowed out.
-I don't get the same rush from engaging with internet drama.
-It was never worth it.
+The internet got much angrier during the pandemic, and I mellowed out as well.
+I found that the best response to quibblers and boors is indifference.
+When the discussion gets tedious, I shrug and move on.
+Rude emails go straight to the trash.

 > "A strange game.
 The only winning move is not to play."

 ## Result

-The original draft of this article had a far more desperate tone.
-It had the done of an alcoholic pouring his liquor down the kitchen drain.
-I was losing sleep over internet drama, and couldn't fully check out.
-You now read the revised account of a sober man.
+The original draft of this article had the desperate tone of an alcoholic pouring his liquor down the kitchen drain.
+I was losing sleep over internet drama.
+I couldn't fully check out.
+Things are a lot better now.

 I sometimes forget what the unfiltered internet looks like.
 A thin article wrapped in ads, topped with five layers of modals, and a video auto-playing in the corner.
 An inbox that's 90 percent noise.
 Two fifteen second ads before each YouTube video, and another one in the middle.
 Recommended content in every crevice of the user interface.
 This was technology for most of my life.

 Now it's all quieter.

 Did all this effort unlock superhuman productivity?
 No, but it helped.
 I spend less time on the computer.
 I don't get sidetracked as much.
-Internet drama does not phase me.
+I am blissfully unaware of the latest internet drama.
 I have more time to read, garden, and ride my bicycle.

-The computer is a tool again, and now it's going back in its box.
+The computer is a tool again, and it's going back in its box.

 ![](/images/illustrations/gtmktz0vzjl51.jpg)